PDillis/Experiment-CarRacing/README.md

 self.action_space = [[1, 0, 0], [-1, 0, 0], [0, 1, 0], [0, 0, 0.8]]
 ```

-that is, turn right, turn left, accelerate, and brake, respectively, where our brake is limited to `0.8` following the recommendation by [Elibol and Khan's](https://github.com/oguzelibol/CarRacingA3C) implementation.
+that is, turn right, turn left, accelerate, and brake, respectively, where our brake is limited to `0.8` following [the action the car performs as the user brakes](https://github.com/openai/gym/blob/3ffbae8eeacf6024aa3697304cc9c0b873032c97/gym/envs/box2d/car_racing.py#L467), and is reinforced by [Elibol and Khan's](https://github.com/oguzelibol/CarRacingA3C) implementation.
 In the future we plan to ignore this limitation and use the `MultiDiscrete` action space, as it is always possible that our agent might find that some combinations of actions which seem nonsensical to us might be of use for specific scenarios.

 #### Continuous Certainty